-Black Canyon of the Gunnison National Park is one of the most incredible locations yet one of the least visited of the National Parks in the US.
+Black Canyon of the Gunnison National Park is one of the most incredible locations in the US yet one of the least visited National Parks.
 This post is about how to visit and what to do when going to Black Canyon National Park.

 About Black Canyon of the Gunnison

-The park was established as a national monument in 1933 and it wasn’t until 1999 that the park received it’s current designation as a national park.
-Much of the park is actually considered wilderness and all of the area within the canyon is considered backcountry/wilderness area.
+The park was established as a national monument in 1933, but it wasn’t until 1999 that it received its current designation as a national park.
+Much of the park is actually considered wilderness, and all of the area within the canyon is considered backcountry/wilderness area.

 South Rim

-The South Rim consists of the South Rim road, visitor center, campground and various trails and viewpoints along the trail.
+The South Rim consists of the South Rim road, visitor center, campground, and various trails and viewpoints along the trail.
 Visitors here are treated to beautiful views of the more vertical walls of the north rim.
-Due to the way snow and ice melted and carved the walls, the north rim is more sheer up and down and the south more angled.
-You get some of the most beautiful views of the walls from this area of the park.
+Due to the way snow and ice melted and carved the walls, the north rim is more sheer up and down, and the south is more angled.
+You get some of the most beautiful views of the walls from the south.

 North Rim

-The less visited and more wild area of the park.
-Given that the north rim is further away from main roads it certainly sees far fewer tourists as well.
-This is definitely a benefit. the North Rim area is unpaved and has fewer viewpoints but also some great hikes as well.
-My favorite hike, the trail to exclamation point is also located in this part of the park.
-The north rim has a campground and a ranger station and far less parking than the south rim.
+The north rim is the less visited and more wild area of the park.
+Given that it is further away from main roads, it also sees far fewer tourists.
+This is definitely a benefit.
+The North Rim area is unpaved and has fewer viewpoints but also some great hikes.
+My favorite hike, the trail to Exclamation Point, is also located in this part of the park.
+The north rim has a campground, a ranger station, and far less parking than the south rim.

 Where is Black Canyon National Park